arestivo/slides/markdown/relationalmodel-uml.md

 --

-* Foreign key from the many to the one side;
+* Foreign key in either side;
-* Cannot have null values as employee must have a department.
+* Cannot have null values as person must have a passport;
+* Unique key, as every passport must belong to a different person;
+* Relations can be merged.
+Same number of tuples in both sides.

 .relational_example[
 Person (<u>id</u>, birth_date, name, address, #number &rarr; Passport [UK,NN])